strangerstudios/pmpro-recurring-emails/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= .2.1 =
+* Uncommented line that actually sends the email.

 = .2 =
 * Fixed user meta keeping track to prevent duplicate emails.